Emerich K. Francis: Indiana

 In 1947 Francis accepted an assistant professorship at the Catholic University of Notre Dame, located across the border at South Bend, Indiana.
 The brief was "to help develop a doctoral programme in sociology".
 There is more than a hint that the appointment resulted as much from personal networking as from the reputation Francis was establishing at Winnipeg.
 The Notre Dame dean had come across Francis in the early 1930s at the University of Münster and, it would appear, been appropriately impressed.
 During nearly twelve years at Notre Dame, Francis continued to publish articles on sociology, choosing high-profile academic journals in America, Britain and West Germany, which did much to establish him, in the words of one commentator, "as a sociological scholar of stature".
-In 1950 he accepted an extraordinary professorship and in 1954 a full professorship from Notre Dame.
+In 1950, he accepted an extraordinary professorship and in 1954 a full professorship from Notre Dame.
 In 1954 Francis took US citizenship.
 This was also the year in which he undertook his first visit to Europe since 1939.
 He was able to re-establish contact with friends from his school days in Innsbruck and from the years he had spent in Bohemia.
 It is clear from a letter he wrote to a friend on 1 February 1955 that the trip left him profoundly homesick.
-During the next two years he took on visiting professorships at the Universities of both Innsbruck and Munich.
+During the next two years he took on visiting professorships at both the University of Innsbruck and the Ludwig-Maximilians-Universität München.

 Munich

-In 1955 Francis applied for the newly instituted chair in Sociology at the University of Munich.
+In 1955, Francis applied for the newly instituted chair in Sociology at the Ludwig-Maximilians-Universität München.
 The chair came with the opportunity to create the university's new Institute of Sociology.
 His appointment was opposed by the Bavarian Minister for Education and Culture, August Rucker.
 Even after the minister's favoured candidate turned down the position, Rucker continued to oppose the appointment of Emerich Francis to it.
 The vacancy as envisaged remained unfilled: Alfred von Martin administered the new sociology department, but von Martin was by now in his mid-70s and contributions he made between 1955 and 1958 appear to have made relatively little impression.
 In the end it took a change of government to open the way for Francis.
 The coalition government of Wilhelm Hoegner fell in October 1957 and Rucker lost his ministerial position.
-Emerich Francis took up the teaching chair in sociology at the University of Munich.
+Emerich Francis took up the teaching chair in sociology at the Ludwig-Maximilians-Universität München.
 Francis remained in post at Munich till his retirement in 1974.
 Admirers record with obvious regret that his "list of publications in journals after 1958 is rather sparse".
-In 1967 his responsibilities were added to when he accepted a part-time Honorarprofessor position at the University of Innsbruck.
+In 1967, his responsibilities were added to when he accepted a part-time Honorarprofessor position at the University of Innsbruck.
 There is a sense that setting up the new Institute of Sociology and the quantity of teaching he found himself doing left little time either for writing or for "hiking in the Alps" beyond Garmisch.